NiallHornFX/COMP5823M-Mini-Solvers/Notes/Lecture_Notes/COMP5823M_LectureNotes_01_IntroToInterpolation_28-09-21.md

 Differ M Matrices (designed, not derived) and Inputs (B vector) (Eg derivatives of points needed for hermite, not for catmull rom)

+___

+#### Common Methods of Interpolation in CG

+#### Hermite Interpolation
 Hermite Interpolation : Cubic Curve, WIth known M Matrix.
 Requires 2 points and first derivatives of 2 points form rhs B vector.
 Can also use in piecewise composite hermite.
 Know its continous because derivative is specified.
 Could use for set velocies on each point, because derivatives are specficed explcitlly.

+Was shown with Cubic Curve, although Hermite interpolation doesn't necessarily use Cubic Curves, it can use any.
+However in CG its typically using Cubic Curves.

+#### Catmull-Rom
 Catmull-Rom Spline, Cubic curve, M matrix , requires 4 input points in rhs B vector.
 First derivative of pi = (1/2)(pi_+1 - pi_-1).
 Advantage of not needing to calculate derivatives.

 Four point form, no way to gurantee contiunuity.